JKpink/CoMLRL/README.md

 ## Contributing

-We welcome contributions from the community, see [contributing guidelines](./CONTRIBUTING.md) on setting up a developer environment.

 We thank the gracious help of all contributors:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->